 Most commonly, children grind their teeth during sleep rather than during waking hours.
-No one knows exactly why children grind their teeth but considerations include improperly aligned teeth or irregular contact between upper and lower teeth, illnesses and other medical conditions (such as nutritional deficiencies, pinworm, allergies, endocrine disorders), and psychological factors including anxiety and stress.
+No one knows exactly why children grind their teeth, but possible causes include improperly aligned teeth or irregular contact between upper and lower teeth, illnesses and other medical conditions (such as nutritional deficiencies, pinworm, allergies, endocrine disorders), and psychological factors including anxiety and stress.

-Grinding of the baby teeth rarely results in problems.
-However, teeth grinding can cause jaw pain, headaches, wear on the teeth, and TMD.
+Though it may be tough to hear, teeth grinding in babies or children is rarely serious.
+But it can cause jaw pain, headaches, wear on the teeth, and TMD.
 Consult your dentist if your child's teeth look worn or if your child complains of tooth sensitivity or pain.

 Specific tips to help a child stop grinding their teeth include: